9 out of every 10 people in the world regularly breathe air that is considered to contain high levels of pollutants.

 When you think of farms, you probably think of a sweet, pastoral scene with some cows and some veggies.

 In reality, industrial agriculture is big business, utlizing gas-guzzling and air polluting heavy machinery.
-Additionally, ammonia is often a byproduct of farming operations.
+Additionally, there are other by products of agriculture and construction.
+Ammonia is often a by-product of farming operations and construction produces a lot of dust and particle waste.
+Dust Control in Brisbane experts Searose Environmental state that dust and particle pollution is one of construction industries waste by products, that if not controlled gets released into the environment and air.
 Pesticides and fertilizers are also responsible for putting a lot of really gross chemicals in the atmosphere.

 5. Natural Causes